 The founders of CONIX RDBM Architects can look back at a rich company history characterized by innovation, expansion and value creation.
 In 2013 the Antwerp based architectural offices Conix Architects and RDBM Architects & Advisors joined forces, resulting in an unified office named CONIX RDBM Architects.
 Managed by the architects Christine Conix, Jorden Goossenaerts and Frederik Jacobs, the team operates from offices in Antwerp, Brussels, Rotterdam and Terneuzen.

 Conix Architects was founded in 1979 in Wilrijk by Christine Conix.
-It has grown steadily over the years ever since resulting in new offices in Antwerp (1989) and Brussels (2004).
+It has grown steadily over the years ever since resulting in new offices in Antwerp (1989) and Brussels (2005).
 In 1996 Jorden Goossenaerts and Frederik Jacobs established AMP Architectenmaatschap.
-The year 2006 was marked by the acquisitions of Rienks-RDBM Architects (The Netherlands, 1938,) and Arch-I (Leuven, 1983).
-In 2010 AMP Architectenmaatschap changed its company name to RDBM Architects & Advisors with offices in Antwerp (1996), Rotterdam (2007) and Terneuzen (2008).
+The year 2000 was marked by the acquisitions of Rienks RDBM Architects (Hulst, 1928,).
+In 2006 they acquired Arch-I (Berchem, 1983).
+That same year the company changed its name into RDBM ARCHITECTEN&ADVISEURS with offices in Antwerp (1996), Rotterdam (2006) and Terneuzen (2007).